Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 You can safely remove the SD card from your PC.

 Put the SD Card back into the Pi and power it on.

+### Ensuring OpenSSH Daemon is running (For Linux server)
+For Raspberry Pi I'm assuming this is running by default, however, for other Linux systems, you will have to ensure that it is installed AND enabled as a service.
+Otherwise you will encounter a lot of confusion when your SSH requests are not being accepted:

+- If openssh is not installed on your server, then install using your relevant package manager e.g.: **sudo pacman -S openssh**
+- To check the status of the daemon: **systemctl status sshd**
+- If it *disabled* then start the service **systemctl start sshd**
+- By default it will be listening for TCP connections on port 22

 ### SSH Into Raspberry Pi Via Terminal